 Surface and rainwater is also a consideration.
 Sloping up from the road may at first seem the best option, but many local authorities will not allow surface water to go into the public sewers and many require that precautions are taken to ensure that surface water does not flow onto the road.
 Sloping down from the road means that surface water can collect around the base of the lower floor, or worse still, find its way into the garage.
 This may mean having to install a drainage channel to divert the water to soakaways.

 On a costing level a basement is always going to cost at least the same amount per square metre as any other part of the home, if not more.
 In ground with high water tables or in heavy clay, these costs and the sheer physical difficulties presented may make the choice unviable.
 However, if the lie of the land is such that there is no alternative to either a full or partial basement, then this can be the cost effective solution.
-Click here for our guide to basements.
+Find out more about converting a basement.

 Basement walls may have to be strong enough to hold back considerable banks of ground, in which case they become retaining walls in their own right.
 In other situations, such as building on a level plinth beside a natural or carved out bank, it may be necessary to construct separate retaining walls.
 Above 1,200mm in height these will have to be designed by an engineer.
 In certain circumstances it may be cheaper, and visually more attractive, to construct a series of lower retaining walls with the ground stepped between them.
 An alternative is wire cages – known as Gabions – filled with stone, or interlocking concrete blocks that are subsequently filled with soil and planted.